empir19nrm02/camnl/README.md

-Nonlinearity Calibration for Charge Accumulating devices
+Nonlinearity Calibration for Charge Accumulating Devices
 --------------------------------------------------------

 Python code for determination of non-linearity of charge accumulating devices (e.g. CCD/CMOS cameras and array spectrometers).

-To build documentation with Sphinx, run `make html` in doc-directory.
+To build documentation with Sphinx, run `make html` in doc-directory in a python-shell.

 --------------